Are you a coach but sometimes you offer advice so don’t know whether you should call yourself something else?

 For the record: I am not an accredited coach.
 My qualifications are in marketing and business.
 I do however use a coaching approach when working with clients.
 I try and draw out your own ideas and solutions whenever possible.

-On the flip side of that- you can have all the coaching qualifications in the world, but if you have no clients, you can’t help anyone…
+On the flip side of that- you could be the best coach in the world, but if you have no clients, you can’t help anyone…

-If you’re looking to get more clients in your coaching business right now, check out my blog 7 ways to get more sales of your high ticket services today.
+If you’re looking to get more clients in your coaching business right now, check out my blog 7 ways to get more sales of your high ticket services today or buy my book at easy-yes.com.

 2. Consulting